top of page

 3. Assign the app to the appropriate group or to "all devices/users."

-4. Set a reminder to change ignore version to yes after a few weeks; if the app auto-updates itself in the future, we don't want Intune uninstalling it.
+4. Set a reminder to change ignore version to yes after a few weeks; if the app auto-updates itself in the future, we don't want Intune uninstalling it (having ignore version set to no means that Intune will keep reinstalling the uploaded version if a different version is detected).

 Option 2: Use Intune and a PowerShell Script